AI-Generated Video Detection via Perceptual Straightening: Video classifier to detect AI-generated content

 \section{Video classifier to detect AI-generated content}

 Given that DINOv2 representation distance \(d\) and curvature \(\theta\) differs significantly between natural and AI-generated videos, we evaluate if these features can be used in a lightweight, transparent, and easily replicated classifier without raw pixel processing or DINOv2 fine-tuning.
 We use the dataset from \cref{sec:Representation} and apply a stratified 50/50 train/test split.
 Class priors are identical, and each subset is balanced among five AI models (Pika \cite{pika}, VideoCraft2 \cite{chen2024videocrafter2overcomingdatalimitations}, Text2Video-Zero \cite{khachatryan2023text2videozerotexttoimagediffusionmodels}, ModelScope \cite{wang2024vidprommillionscalerealpromptgallery} and Sora \cite{liu2024sorareviewbackgroundtechnology}).
 We sample frames and we obtain the signals of distance $\{d_i\}_{i=1}^{T-1}$ and curvature $\{\theta_i^\circ\}_{i=1}^{T-2}$ as detailed in Section~\ref{sec:Representation}.
 For classification, we construct a feature vector $y$ per video by combining direct signals and aggregated statistics from these trajectories.
 Specifically, $y$ concatenates seven distance values $[d_1, d_2, \dots, d_7]$ and six curvature values: $[\theta_1^\circ, \theta_2^\circ, \dots, \theta_6^\circ]$; and four statistical descriptors (mean, variance, minimum, maximum) for both $\{d_i\}$ and $\{\theta_i^\circ\}$.
 This results in a final feature vector $y \in \mathbb{R}^{21}$.
+To ensure our curvature-based features are detecting generative artifacts rather than hard scene cut frequency, we performed a robustness analysis detailed in \cref{app:shot_transitions}.